 Material (GOST) - 10XCНД

 Strength analysis of a ship condenser supporting elements were performed for a given shock loads.
 Condeser 3D CAD model is shown in Figure 1.

-Project aim is to determine max. (crash) stresses for condenser supports during inertia shock loads.
-The dynamic load spectrum was determined using Dynamic Design Analysis Method (DDAM) module used in the Femap and NX Nastran software.
+Project aim was to determine max. (crash) stresses for condenser supports during inertia shock loads.
+The dynamic load spectrum was determined using Dynamic Design Analysis Method (DDAM) module in Femap and NX Nastran software.
 DDAM is an engineering methodology for determining the response of a ship's onboard equipment to a shock pulse of an underwater explosion.

-Mounting flanges of the ship condenser have been fixed though special NX Nastran rigid elements RBE2D.
+Mounting flanges of the ship condenser have been fixed though special NX Nastran rigid elements RBE2.